-In our age, on the other hand, the technological and digital revolution have once again caused a shift in the meaning and role of painting.
-For contemporary artists, painting and not working on digital art is a choice of intentional obsolescence-a painting is a unique work, which cannot be multiplied like the images disseminated on social media and cannot be experienced in its fullness through the digital.
+In our age, the technological and digital revolution have once again caused a shift in the meaning and role of painting.
+For contemporary artists, painting and not working on digital art is a choice of intentional obsolescence-a painting is a unique work, which cannot be multiplied like the images disseminated on social media and cannot be experienced in their full physicality and materiality through digital.
 This choice is not so far from the thought of Friedrich Nietzsche who at the end of the nineteenth century wrote the Untimely Meditations (1873-76), which focused on the actuality of the outdated.
 On the other hand, the painter now enters into a physical embodied relationship with the painting and the image, becoming a performer of physicality and of "being incorporated"-to quote Nora Berman, "The goal was to use my dense, limited body to touch and record the weightless infinite energy of this subtle realm.
 I was fascinated by the possibility that my body could have a different dynamic in creating, an attitude of yielding to the material, when my mind was in this state of moving towards sleep.
 Through this practice, I found that I had inverted the power relationship between myself and the medium: in that altered state of mind, I became subject to the brush's will rather than a creator using paint to exert my own.
 When I am bound to the brush in this state, I am able to sense what is not ordinarily seen."
 Looking at a painting today, we perceive its materiality, density, the way the brush was used or not used.
 Sometimes we perceive characteristics that before the digital age were present but minor in painting, with the exception of movements such as materic Art Brut in the 1950s and 1960s, for example in the works of Jean Dubuffet or Alberto Burri.
 Today, this physicality of the performative relationship between artist and painting becomes the main aspect of the work and allows viewers to imagine that they too can verify their existence in the world through the gesture of painting.
 To this main characteristic of a painting "in person," there is also another characteristic which is to imagine how the painting will be enjoyed on the digital media as well.
 The taking into consideration of this virtual audience not physically present is a consideration that is found in many of today's artistic intuitions.
 There is a tendency to produce a painting that has affinities and relationships with forms of magical realism and forms of surrealism in the sense of fragmentation of bodies or the use of colors that have an impact even when they are perceived through the luminous screen.

-Painting in Person is therefore an exhibition that talks about a new art collection designed to explore painting and two-dimensionality in the contemporary world, but it is also a way through which to understand this particular moment at the beginning of the twenty-first century-a moment of transition and of the need to dance between our online life and our life of the senses, at keyboard and away from keyboard.
+Sensing Panting is an exhibition that showcases an art collection that is constantly evolving and expanding, while remaining steadfastly designed to explore painting and two-dimensionality as the privileged medium through which to understand this particular moment of transition at the beginning of the twenty-first century, marked by an increasing need for a dance between our online life and our life of the senses.